 - Career & College Promise College Transfer Pathway Leading to the Associate of Science

 Students must choose one pathway.
 Only courses in the pathway are allowed.
 Changing of pathways is generally not permitted.

 - Be a high school junior or senior at least 15 years of age.

 - Have a weighted high school GPA of 3.00 on all high school courses.

 - Meet prerequisites for all courses.

 - Demonstrate college readiness by achieving placement test scores as outlined in the state approved test score chart shown below.
-Students must take and pass all subsections of a single test to place into the College Transfer Pathway.
+Students must take and pass all subsections of all Accuplacer subtests (Reading Comprehension and Sentence Skills and Arithmetic and Elementary Algebra) to place into the College Transfer Pathways.
 Multiple administrations of subsections are not permissible.
 Students may be allowed only one re-test with appropriate approval.

 - Students may take the Accuplacer placement test, which is available at the college.